 The work of the social engagement and urban renewal team responds to God's call to love our neighbour, care for creation and enable flourishing communities.
 We want to see people living together as God intended free from poverty, inequality and injustice.

 The diocese works alongside a wide range of groups and organisations helping to build relationships, promote learning and share resources.
-In particular we work closely with the Church Urban Fund to support Wellsprings Together and Faithful Neighbours.
+In particular we work closely with the Church Urban Fund through our diocesan joint venture Wellsprings Together.

-The Diocese of Leeds is working with parters in the diocese of York and the Church Urban Fund to deliver enhanced local support for homless people.
-We are about to embark on a new phase of Positive Pathways in which Wellsprings Togetjer Bradford and Together Middlesbrough & Cleveland manage the delivery of relational support for people facing homelessness.
+The Diocese of Leeds is working with partners in the Diocese of York and the Church Urban Fund to deliver enhanced local support for homeless people.
+We have embarked on a phase of Positive Pathways in which Wellsprings Together and Together Middlesbrough & Cleveland manage the delivery of relational support for people facing homelessness.

-Across the diocese there are many many churches providing safe spaces for asylum seekers and refugees.
-There are many charities and other orgnasisations which can provide specialist help.
+Across the diocese, there are many many churches providing safe spaces for asylum seekers and refugees.
+There are many charities and other organisations which can provide specialist help.